Progress

 Monitoring and assessing progress toward the outcome will occur through analysis of data related to underwater grass distribution and abundance.

-As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in November of 2021.
-It will be reviewed and discussed by the Management Board again in February 2024.
+As part of the Chesapeake Bay Program’s partnership-wide implementation of adaptive management, progress toward this outcome was reviewed and discussed by the Management Board in December of 2023.
+It will be reviewed and discussed by the Management Board again in December 2024.

 Download Management Strategy (.pdf)